 - From 2014 - 2020, over 1,000 librarians in more than 350 public libraries that have computers and the internet in Ghana, Ethiopia, Kenya, Uganda, Zambia and Namibia have undergone training.

 - 62 trainers completed our train-the-trainers programme in Kenya, Namibia, Uganda and Zambia and are being deployed in ongoing staff development strategies for public libraries in their countries.

 - 39 young African public librarians from 13 countries have travelled to Europe, Southeast Asia and the USA as part of the EIFL Initiative for Young African Library Innovators (IYALI), bringing home new ideas, which they have implemented in their libraries.

 WHAT’S NEXT FOR EIFL’S CAPACITY BUILDING INITIATIVE FOR PUBLIC LIBRARIANS IN AFRICA?

 - EIFL is working with public library authorities in Ghana to assess systems and structures for continued professional development of public librarians and to launch a training-of-trainers programme in 2021.

 - To complete and evaluate continuous professional development programmes and training-of-trainers programmes currently under way in Kenya, Namibia, Uganda and Zambia.

-- We are assessing expressions of interest in partnership from public library systems in two more countries.
+- Continuing to assess expressions of interest in training partnerships from public library systems.